tobert/tobert.github.io/src/post/2014-06-26-cassandra-and-docker.md

 ## Conclusion

-Running Cassandra in Docker isn't ideal, but it can be quite handy for development and QA work.
+~~Running Cassandra in Docker isn't ideal, but it can be quite handy for development and QA work.
 For now, I still don't recommend dockerizing production Cassandra clusters.
 This may change when the tooling gets better and it's clear that a stable environment can be provided.
-After all, your database is responsible for all of the important state in applications and IMO should be treated with a little more care.
+After all, your database is responsible for all of the important state in applications and IMO should be treated with a little more care.~~

+Edit: running Cassandra in Docker is pretty safe these days.
+As mentioned before, using volumes for the data storage is a must for durability and performance.
+In addition, I also recommend avoiding the bridge/NAT networking and run Cassandra containers with --net=host.
+This provides the simplest way to connect to the outside world and guarantees a stable IP address to the guest.
+Host networking also has the lowest overhead performance-wise so your cluster should perform nearly as well as it does on bare metal.

 If you find any issues, a Github issue against https://github.com/tobert/cassandra-docker would be great or hit me on Twitter: [@AlTobey](https://twitter.com/AlTobey).